How to Quickly Cure a Sty With These Home Remedies

-- A feeling of itching, burning, stinging, or pain in the affected area
+- Itching, burning, stinging, or pain in the affected area.

-- Appearance of a small yellow or red dot, similar to a pimple that is ready to be drained.
+- The appearance of a small yellow or red dot, similar to a pimple that is ready to be drained.

-The next step is to identify what type of sty you have, which is easy to do because this is related to the area on the eyelid where the sty has appeared:
+The next step is to identify what type of sty you have.
+This is easy because the types are related to the location of the sty:

-Red inflammation on the border of the eyelid which usually has a yellow head to it, similar to a pimple’s.
+Red inflammation on the border of the eyelid which usually has a yellow head to it, similar to a pimple.
 It tends to drain spontaneously and heals quickly.